 State Park Camping

-No matter which states you visit across the US, state park campgrounds are almost always a good pick, and Michigan is no exception.
-In fact, the state park campgrounds here are some of the most beautiful camping areas in the entire state!
+No matter which states you visit across the US, state park campgrounds are a great place to stay.
+In fact, the state park campgrounds in Michigan are some of the most beautiful camping areas in the entire state!

 One of our favorite Michigan state parks for camping?
 Tahquamenon Falls State Park.
 This gorgeous park is home to one of the largest waterfalls east of the Mississippi and offers RV campsites with electric hookups, as well as a dump station.